class4kayaker/NonDimensional_Calculators/doc/elements.rst

 Input Elements
 ^^^^^^^^^^^^^^

-Input elements specify the values to be read from the provided files and identify the type of value expected.
+Input elements specify required input values and identify the type of value expected.
 The type of this element is specified in the type key.

 The permitted types are